jsebrech/minisync/notes.md

 Syncing is segmented to minimize upload size.
 Index files allow detecting changes with minimal bandwidth use.

-ClientState.url = URL of index file for a client, string Points to an index file that points to the other files.
+ClientState.url = URL of client index file, string Points to an index file that points to the other files.

-Index file contents (json):
+Client index file contents (json):
 - latest: string = latest version
+- master: string = master index file url
 - clientId: string = unique id of the client that owns this file (generated)
 - clientName: string = label for this client (user-editable)
 - part[version]: string = url of part file